ncatlab/nlab-content/pages/2/3/2/0/232/content.md

 #The Details#

-The details are an exercise for future readers of (contributors to) this page.
+The details are an exercise for future contributors to this page.
 If you get stuck, try Max Kelly's book, cited in the page on [[enriched category theory]].

 Also see John Armstrong's article: [Enriched categories](http://unapologetic.wordpress.com/2007/08/13/enriched-categories/).